 - Be aware of your surroundings.
 If you think you are being followed, get to a crowded area. - Trust your instincts.
 If you sense trouble, get away as soon as possible. - Remain alert and observe the people around you.
 Know who is walking behind and in front of you.
-Things to watch for include suspicious persons, people just loitering around or inside vehicles.

-- Do not carry large amounts of money. - Carry keys in your hand.
+Things to watch for include suspicious persons, people just loitering around or inside vehicles. - · Walk in well-lit areas.
+If possible, do not walk alone. - · Do not carry large amounts of money. - · Carry keys in your hand.